Recurrent Oculomotor Neurovascular Conflict Caused by Fetal Posterior Cerebral Artery: Case Report And Review of Literature

 • Fausto Carlos Dier Melo Department of Neurology, University of Iowa Hospitals and Clinics, USA

-• Márcio Luís Duarte [3]Department of Radiology, Universidade de Ribeirão Preto - Campus Guarujá, Guarujá, Brazil [4]Department of Radiology, Diagnósticos da América S.A., Brazil
+• Márcio Luís Duarte [1]Department of Radiology, Universidade de Ribeirão Preto - Campus Guarujá, Guarujá, Brazil and [2]Department of Radiology, Diagnósticos da América S.A., Brazil

 • Nitesh Shekhrajka Division of Neuroradiology, Department of Radiology, University of Iowa Hospitals and Clinics, USA